The Offshore Radio (virtual) Museum is based on four floors of an imaginary ‘former dockside warehouse’.

 the mast Coffee Shop is where you can feedback your views about the Museum and memories of the offshore stations

 Gallery 1, where you can learn the background to why the offshore stations were launched in the first place; international law and regulations which enabled them to be established; early attempts to launch commercially funded stations from foreign bases and early attempts to set up ship-

-A Special Exhibitions area where small, focused exhibitions are housed for a few months at a time
+A Special Exhibitions area where small, focused exhibitions are housed

 Gallery 16 -

 Museum Administration containing information (the boring bits!) about Museum policies for issues such as cookies, copyright and accessibility, as well as our Mission Statement and contact details.

 Library and Archive – this is a massive project in itself and new material is being added constantly, eventually producing a comprehensive record of offshore radio related publications as well as audio and video material.

 We have started with the Library, cataloguing books, magazines, newsletters and fanzines which have been published about, or with references to, offshore radio stations and broadcasters.

 The Archive (which is not yet developed) will eventually contain a catalogue of known recordings of the offshore stations.